 Insurance is now going down a similar path to banking, which has seen non-bank money firms like PayPal, Google Wallet and mobile tools generally become a major disruptive force.

-There is consumer interest in apps but they are also a risk for insurers in terms of delivering a satisfactory experience over mobile and in digital generally, with virtual reality (VR) apps and new data sources coming along in the future.
+There is public interest in consumer apps but they are also a risk for insurers in terms of delivering a satisfactory experience over mobile and in digital generally, with virtual reality (VR) apps and new data sources coming along in the future.
 Apps are a risk in terms of not engaging and allowing other tech specialists to come along and disintermediate the consumer.